-- This seems to be a recurring problem in the Star Trek movies.
-Fortunately, it's been averted thus far in the reboot films.
-In fact, in Star Trek, the Enterprise is among a whole fleet responding to Nero's attack on Vulcan, and actually gets there last.
-Though the delay saved the Enterprise, as the Narada wiped out the fleet the moment they dropped from warp, and Nero didn't expect the Enterprise to show up afterward.
+- Averted thus far in the reboot films.
+In fact, in Star Trek, the Enterprise is among a whole fleet responding to Nero's attack on Vulcan, and actually gets there last... though the delay saved the Enterprise, as the Narada wiped out the fleet the moment they dropped from warp, and Nero didn't expect the Enterprise to show up afterward.

-- In the Spider-Man movies, Norman Osborne turns into the Green Goblin in the test of his stimulants after being told that it has never been tested on humans and isn't ready yet, and Doctor Octopus is made during the test of his fusion reactor while people are shouting to turn it off (and just generally shouting in fear).
+- In the Spider-Man movie, Norman Osborne turns into the Green Goblin in the test of his stimulants after being told that it has never been tested on humans and isn't ready yet.

 Tony Stark: Jarvis... sometimes you gotta run before you can walk.